 Additional requirements in comparison with AS/NZS 4801

 The Federal Safety Commissioner (FSC) has strict requirements to develop documented processes for all WHS associated activities comparing the AS/NZS 4801.
 Here are some requirements:

 - The documented process to ensure all current health and safety legislation, codes of practice and Australian standards relevant to the project are readily available on-site and workers are informed of the method of access.
 Also, to ensure changes are reviewed and processes updated as required.

-- The documented process to ensure that senior managers demonstrate participation in the company HIRAC processes.
+- The documented process ensures that senior managers demonstrate participation in the company HIRAC processes.

 - The documented process to ensure the project HIRAC process is undertaken by personnel trained in the use of the company’s HIRAC methodology and tools.

 - The documented process to liaise with client/public/other entities to implement a HIRAC process for any hazards impacting any of the parties.

 - The documented process to define the company’s acceptable risk level and management actions to be taken if the assessed risk is higher than that level.

 - Documented process to ensure a competent person completes a site-specific assessment of potential health hazards, including – biological; – physical; and – chemical/atmospheric contaminants.

 - Documented process to ensure inspection, measuring and test equipment related to health and safety is identified, calibrated, and maintained in accordance with manufacturers’ requirements and relevant legislation, codes of practice and Australian standards.

 - The documented process to ensure Investigations: – are undertaken by a trained person(s); – identify the factor(s) that led to the incident; – incorporate a process for the identification and management of corrective actions; – involve and/or are reviewed by site/senior management as defined by the company’s system; and – prompt a review of relevant

 - The documented process to manage corrective actions for identifying organisation-wide issues and ensuring lessons learnt are communicated throughout the organisation.

-- The documented process that ensures senior managers regularly visit the site and discuss WHS issues with site management and workers.
+- The documented process ensures senior managers regularly visit the site and discuss WHS issues with site management and workers.

 How ISO Consulting Services can help you